zuozhenggh/learning-library/sprints/data-management/sprint-bashprofile/sprint-bashprofile.md

-# How do I set bash profile and start Database listener?
+# How do I set bash profile in Oracle Linux?
 Duration: 2 minutes

 ## Edit the .bash_profile file

-1. In Oracle Enterprise Linux, the .bash_profile file is located in the users' home directory. the variable values would change according to your database installation
+1. In Oracle Enterprise Linux, the .bash_profile file is located in the users' home directory.
+The below example shows how you can set environment variables for your database installation. please note some of the variable values might vary according to your database installation

       ```
       <copy>